Guide to Eye Health for Beginners (Including Checklist)

 Many eye problems and the general rate of decline in your eyesight stem from genetic causes, which may be hereditary.
 Take the time to speak to both your close relatives and your extended family.
 Have there been any cases in the past where a member of your family has seen a sudden decline in the quality of their vision?
 If so, you should keep a careful watch for any problems to catch them early with an eye appointment.

 Being overweight has also been linked to poor eye health.
 Talk to your doctor or healthcare professional about options to reduce your weight if you’re concerned about the effect this could have on your eyesight.
-Diets rich in fruit, vegetables, and oily fish have been linked to improved eye health.
+Diets rich in fruit, vegetables, and oily fish, and even more restricted diets like the keto diet, have been linked to improved eye health.
 They are a generally good option to keep fit for people of any weight or size.

 If you’re going to be playing contact sports or working in dangerous industrial, scientific, or crafting environments, sturdy eye protection (such as goggles) will be essential.
 Dust or small pieces of metal can cause extensive damage to your cornea if you’re unlucky enough to collide with them while not wearing protection.
 Likewise, a strong impact while playing sport could be enough to detach a thin retina from its blood supply as well as cause more general cornea damage and scaring.
 If you’re near-sighted, you could be at particular risk.

 If you read or work with computer screens a lot, make sure to take regular rest breaks to avoid eye strain.
 You should take a short break away from a point of intense focus at least every hour.
 Try looking around the room you’re working in at distant objects every 20 minutes to keep your eyes from becoming tired.